petrul/pwi2html/README.md

 pwi2html
 ========

-Converter from pwi WindowsCE handheld excuse for an editor, to SXW OpenOffice
+Converter for pwi files on Windows CE handhelds PDAs to OpenOffice Writer sxw.